mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-call-to-execute-on-class.md

 ---
-title: User Defined Command translated to a CALL to Execute method on new Class.
+title: "User Defined Command translated to a CALL to Execute method on new Class."
-description: Describes one of the alternatives to translate User Defined commands (calling a class method).
+description: "Describes one of the alternatives to translate User Defined commands (calling a class method), enhancing your coding efficiency and customization in programming projects."
 ---

 The migrator provides a new class that has properties for all possible parameters the User Defined command may have.